ozluna/EcoShop/Testing.md

     * Authentication required: `4000 0027 6000 3184`.

 ### Conclusion:
-* The delivery information form is prefilled if logged in.
 * If not logged in, a message appears at the end of the form: _"Create an account or login to save this information"._
 * All the webhooks in Stripe returned success after the checkout.
 * The customer received the order confirmation email to the email address that was added to the checkout page.